Abdullo92/GitHub_User_Search_App-/README.md

 - Used CSS
 - Used HTML

-- hi there take a look Link below👇
+- hi there take a look at the Link below👇

 Try it: https://abdullo92.github.io/GitHub_User_Search_App-/
 ### Hey baddy!
 Are you my friend or my code's friend ?? joke just enjoy life😍